 This our last, golden opportunity to stop the Rogers-Shaw deal for good.
 The Competition Bureau just proved how powerful our voices are when we speak up together — which is why we CANNOT let Rogers’ voice be the only one Minister Champagne hears now.
 If the Minister takes a key stance against this deal, Rogers-Shaw is dead in the water.

-We need to remind the Minister that all eyes are on him; any version of the Rogers-Shaw deal, Freedom Mobile or not, is bad for Canadians and must be stopped.
+We need to remind the Minister and the PM that all eyes are on them; any version of the Rogers-Shaw deal, Freedom Mobile or not, is bad for Canadians and must be stopped.
 We won’t accept less.
 If you haven’t already, take action to stop Rogers-Shaw by emailing your MP!